How the Battleship Maine Was Destroyed: Reception

 readable".
 In a 1977 review for the Pacific Historical Review, Lewis L. Gould wrote, "This small monograph is a model investigation of a controversial event, and will instruct scholars on the range of source material available on the key issues that brought the nation to world power."

 Writing in 1977 for the Naval War College Review, the historian Graham A. Cosmas contended that Rickover et al. "[come] about as close to settling the question as is possible this far away in time from the actual event".
-While noting that the book was unlikely to "radically alter" an understanding of the Spanish-American War, Cosmas stated that "Rickover's analysis simply furnishes expert confirmation" that the Maine was destroyed by accident.
+While noting that the book was unlikely to "radically alter" an understanding of the Spanish–American War, Cosmas stated that "Rickover's analysis simply furnishes expert confirmation" that the Maine was destroyed by accident.
 Cosmas concluded his review by writing that the book was "useful but limited", due to its focus largely on "what went wrong with the machines".
 He thus calls for another study to be done that explores the "human elements" that led to the disaster.

-In a 1978 review for Technology and Culture, the former United States Naval Academy midshipman Alex Roland declared that "Admiral Rickover has presented an informed and convincing case for what [many] have believed all along: "There is no evidence that a mine destroyed the Maine."
+In a 1978 review for Technology and Culture, the former U.S. Naval Academy midshipman Alex Roland declared that "Admiral Rickover has presented an informed and convincing case for what [many] have believed all along: There is no evidence that a mine destroyed the Maine."
 Roland wrote highly of Hansen and Price's contribution to the monograph, arguing that it "dominates the argument".
-While Roland did critique the work's length and contend that its arguments sounded "too much like [Rickover's] testimony before Congress during the last quarter century to be mistaken for impartial historical judgment", the reviewer nevertheless complimented the author for writing a study that, at least in part, argued that the US navy was responsible for the loss of the Maine.
+While Roland did critique the work's length and contend that its arguments sounded "too much like [Rickover's] testimony before Congress during the last quarter century to be mistaken for impartial historical judgment", the reviewer nevertheless complimented the author for writing a study that, at least in part, argued that the U.S. Navy was responsible for the loss of the Maine.